 Reimbursement of moving expenses.

-Earned income may include reimbursement of expenses of moving.
+Earned income may include reimbursement of moving expenses.
 You must include as earned income:

-- 1) Any reimbursements of, or payments for, nondeductible moving expenses; - Reimbursement amounts that exceed your deductible expenses and that you do not return to your employer; - Any reimbursements made (or treated as made) under a nonaccountable plan, even if they are for deductible expenses; and - Any reimbursement of moving expenses you deducted in an earlier year.
+- 1) Any reimbursements of, or payments for, nondeductible moving expenses; - Reimbursement amounts that are more than your deductible expenses and that you do not return to your employer; - Any reimbursements made (or treated as made) under a nonaccountable plan, even if they are for deductible expenses; and - 4) Any reimbursement of moving expenses you deducted in an earlier year.

 This section discusses reimbursements that must be included in earned income.
-Publication 521, Moving Expenses discusses additional rules that apply to moving expense deductions and reimbursements.
+Publication 521, Moving Expenses, discusses additional rules that apply to moving expense deductions and reimbursements.